Email FacebookTwitterMenu burgerClose thin

 Financial advisors determining how to handle reportable securities for their firm.

 When determining how to handle reportable securities in your firm, it may be most helpful to start with the exceptions.
 Knowing what’s not required to be reported can help you drill down to what covered employees should be sharing regarding their personal securities holdings and transactions.
-And if you don’t have a CCO on staff to handle compliance yet, that’s an important priority to tackle.
+If you don’t have a CCO on staff to handle compliance yet, that may be a priority to address.

 Tips for Growing Your Advisory Business